-Please submit written testimony via email to hhfdc.consolidatedplan@hawaii.gov, by U.S. mail to HHFDC, 677 Queen Street, Suite 300, Honolulu, Hawaii, 96813, or by fax to (808) 587-0600 by 4:30 p.m. on the day of the hearing.
+Please submit written testimony via email to hhfdc.consolidatedplan @hawaii.gov, by U.S. mail to HHFDC, 677 Queen Street, Suite 300, Honolulu, Hawaii, 96813, or by fax to (808) 587-0600 by 4:30 p.m. on the day of the hearing.
 Comments and testimony received will be considered in preparing the final State AAP.

-If access or communication assistance and/or services (e.g., large print, taped materials, sign language interpreter, or translator) are required to participate in this public hearing, please contact the HHFDC's Human Resources Office at 587-0501, by email at <a href="https://doi.org/10.1501/j.jps.10 help to ensure the availability of appropriate accommodations.
+If access or communication assistance and/or services (e.g., large print, taped materials, sign language interpreter, or translator) are required to participate in this public hearing, please contact the HHFDC's Human Resources Office at 587-0501, by email at hhfdchr@hawaii.gov, by fax at 587-0600, or by written request at least ten business days before the hearing.
+Prompt request help to ensure the availability of appropriate accommodations.